 Joining the NHS with local universities and biomedical / biotech companies, he has helped attract over £22M funding and won national awards including “Innovation in the NHS”, “Reducing Health Inequalities” and “Collaboration with International Industry”.
 He is a Non-Executive Director within two companies and is the Co-Creator and Chair of charity, WORLD.

-Dr Rachel Gemine is Innovation and Research Lead at TriTech Institute and Senior Innovation and Grants Manager at Hywel Dda University Health Board, leading on grant application and management of research and evaluations.
+Dr Rachel Gemine is Deputy Head of TriTech Institute and Senior Innovation and Grants Manager at Hywel Dda University Health Board, leading on grant application and management of research and evaluations.
 Rachel is also Honorary Senior Lecturer at College of Medicine, Swansea University.

 She has collaborated or led on bids totalling over £2million and won numerous awards including MediWales Research Excellence Award.